-Thanks to Megan Weaver, a highly-trained senior pet expert, for today’s post and Alice G Patterson Photography for the photos of Megan and her dogs, Rooney and Einstein.
+Thanks to Megan Weaver, a highly-trained senior pet expert, for today’s post and Alice from Loving My Company for the photos of Megan and her dogs, Rooney and Einstein.
 Our older pets are family – and Megan’s mission is to change how we care for them.
-She shows dog parents how to give their pet the best quality of life throughout their senior years!
+She shows dog parents how to give their pets the best quality of life throughout their senior years! https://www.lovingmycompany.com/

 Start your year off with a Healthier Senior Dog!